monsterjj00/Circle-Pad-Pro-Plus/README.md

 Known issues
 -----------------------

+As input redirect does not send Cstick inputs to the OLD 3DS systems this as well cannot send them.
+Do not expect this to add real CPP functionality to an OLD 3DS System (3ds/2ds/3dsxl)

 Due to how Input redirect in LumaCFW is written pressing ZL/ZR on the console will disable the use of the C-stick on the pico.
 As well as pressing L/R on the pico disables all face buttons/Dpad on console when pressed/held.